Background:

 The location information now comprises the coordinates of the place where it last had sky-view, just before it entered the underground bus station.

-In effect, the system transmits stale information when the bus leaves the terminal until it receives live GPS signals again.
+The system continues to transmit stale information until the bus leaves the terminal and it receives live GPS signals again.

 There are two additional issues that may affect the time it takes for a bus to be fully online and sending real time information again.